Kurashiki Okayama, Japan Travel Guide

 Pickpocketing is rare but can occur in crowded tourist areas; practice standard precautions like keeping valuables secure.

-No specific neighborhoods in Kurashiki are known for high crime rates.
-All areas are generally safe.
+No particular areas in Kurashiki are known for high crime rates.
+All these areas are typically safe.

 Japan is prone to natural disasters.